Birth Injury Attorney Longwood, FL

 - Caput Succedaneum: When a vacuum extraction tool is used incorrectly to get babies out of the birth canal, it may damage the soft tissues of the scalp causing severe swelling.
 The swelling heals within a few days, but severe cases may cause brain injuries.

 Why consider a legal claim for a birth injury?

 When birth injuries occur, a family may encounter endless medical bills and expenses for a lifetime.
 They may also experience emotional strain and hardship as they manage the new responsibilities with an unexpected disability.
-By filing a medical malpractice claim with a Florida birth injury attorney, your family may seek financial relief for the cost of birth injury as well as hold the negligent party responsible who caused the damage that could have been prevented.
+By filing a medical malpractice claim with a birth injury attorney Longwood, FL has trusted for year, your family may seek financial relief for the cost of birth injury as well as hold the negligent party responsible who caused the damage that could have been prevented.